Henry6666ai/Henry6666ai.github.io/README.md

 **Net Capital Outflow (*NCO*)** is the purchase of foreign assets by domestic residents minus the purchase of domestic assets by foreigners.

-* **Foreign Direct Investment (FDI):** A domestic resident actively manages a foreign investment (e.g., a company opening a branch abroad).
+* **Foreign Direct Investment (FDI):** A domestic resident actively manages a foreign investment (e.g., opening a branch office in another country).
-* **Foreign Portfolio Investment:** A domestic resident buys foreign stocks or bonds, taking a passive role.
+* **Foreign Portfolio Investment:** A domestic resident buys foreign stocks or bonds, giving them a passive role.

-### The Identity: *NX* = *NCO*
-In an economy, net exports must always equal net capital outflow.
-Every transaction that affects one must affect the other by the same amount.
+> **The Identity:** In an economy as a whole, net exports must always equal net capital outflow (**NX = NCO**) because every transaction that affects one must affect the other by the same amount.

 ---